apache/cordova-coho/docs/plugins-release-process.md

 - If you have not done so already, create a GPG key (see: [setting-up-gpg.md](setting-up-gpg.md)).
 - Core Plugins are released at most weekly (see: [versioning-and-release-strategy.md](versioning-and-release-strategy.md)).

+Important: This whole release process does _not_ work in **Windows** Command Prompt or Powershell.
+If you really want to do this release process on Windows, you have to use [Git Bash](https://gitforwindows.org/#bash) or similar.

 ### Repository setup

 You should have your platform repository checked out in a folder where you also have checked out all/most/some of the other Cordova repositories.
 If you followed the [Cloning/Updating Cordova repositories